Though an established crucial step in e-learning development, Storyboarding is also often forced to be the most hurried one.

 There are various stakeholders working together on a storyboard – the client, subject matter experts, graphics team, programmers and of course, the ID team.
 But overall, it is the responsibility of the ID team to present a strong and meaningful storyboard.
 I have tried to capture some of the common roadblocks faced by instructional designers while developing storyboards and how we deal with them at G-Cube –

 An instructional designer needs to bring a balance in detailing the storyboard.
-These is best accomplished by setting up the expectations in terms of time involvement and detailing requirements upfront and have a buy-in from the client or SMEs, for they have to finally sign-off the document.
+This is best accomplished by setting up the expectations in terms of time involvement and detailing requirements upfront and having buy-in from the client or SMEs, for they have to finally sign off the document.
 Detailing of graphics, animation, and programming notes should be done accordingly, and depending upon client/SME preferences you may want to create SB with two views – one with relevant info for client/SME review and another, a detailed one, for internal teams.
 Unnecessary detailing can be avoided, for instance, the image size in a slide may not be mentioned but left to the discretion of the designer that it will comply with aesthetic standards.
-But if an animated mentor is incorporated in the course, detailed specifications of color and size should be mentioned.
+But if an animated mentor is incorporated in the course, detailed specifications of colour and size should be mentioned.
 This may not be included for every slide, but can feature in the introductory slide.

 Going round in circles: Dealing with multiple rounds of changes – Storyboarding is a complex process and changes during storyboard development are to be expected.
 But these cannot go on for an unprecedented amount of time that it starts to affect the timelines and ultimately, budgets.
-Basics like client preferences in language-usage, colors and tone should be captured in the initial analysis phase itself, so that rework on textual content or layout can be avoided at later stage.
+Basics like client preferences in language usage, colours and tone should be captured in the initial analysis phase itself, so that rework on textual content or layout can be avoided at a later stage.

 The main roadblock, though, is when a storyboard fails to give clear directions to the client for visualization of a course.
 G-Cube has developed an innovative Flash-based application interface, which is a powerful tool at the hand of an instructional designer.
 It is a simple-to-use template set and is similar to storyboards prepared in PowerPoint.
 It has assigned places for audio scripts, OST, interactive elements and graphics.
 It also has the capabilities to render navigations and show animations.
 An added advantage is that it also has the ability to save versions of the storyboard and track changes.
 This keeps the team at par with proposed changes and going back to previous versions is also possible, if the newer ones are not approved.
 A tool like this can help a client clearly visualize how a course will shape up, thus reducing rework at later stages.